httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 element that lets users examine the cookies stored in their cookie store.

 User agents SHOULD provide users with a mechanism for disabling cookies.
-When cookies are disabled, the user agent MUST NOT include a Cookie header in outbound HTTP requests and the user agent MUST NOT process Set-Cookie headers in inbound HTTP responses.
+When cookies are disabled, the user agent MUST NOT include a Cookie header field in outbound HTTP requests and the user agent MUST NOT process Set-Cookie header fields in inbound HTTP responses.

 User agents MAY offer a way to change the cookie policy (see